isomerpages/moe-riversidesec2/_co-curriculum/MOE Sexuality Education.md

 <table class="tg">
 <thead>
   <tr>
-    <th style="border: 1px solid black" class="tg-9hzb">&gt;Unit </th>
+    <th style="border: 1px solid black" class="tg-9hzb">Unit </th>
-    <th style="border: 1px solid black" class="tg-9hzb">&gt;Lesson Title / Duration</th>
+    <th style="border: 1px solid black" class="tg-9hzb">Lesson Title / Duration</th>
-    <th style="border: 1px solid black" class="tg-9hzb">&gt;Lesson Overview</th>
+    <th style="border: 1px solid black" class="tg-9hzb">Lesson Overview</th>
-    <th style="border: 1px solid black" class="tg-9hzb">&gt;Lesson Objectives<br>At the end of the lesson, students will be able to:</th>
+    <th style="border: 1px solid black" class="tg-9hzb">Lesson Objectives<br>At the end of the lesson, students will be able to:</th>
-    <th style="border: 1px solid black" class="tg-9hzb">&gt;Time Period</th>
+    <th style="border: 1px solid black" class="tg-9hzb">Time Period</th>
   </tr>
 </thead>
 <tbody>
   <tr>
-    <td style="border: 1px solid black" rowspan="4" class="tg-f4yw">&gt;Respectful Relationships &amp; Safety</td>
+    <td style="border: 1px solid black" rowspan="4" class="tg-f4yw">Respectful Relationships &amp; Safety</td>
-    <td style="border: 1px solid black" class="tg-f4yw">&gt;Levelling the Ground<br>Lesson 1 (60 mins)<br></td>
+    <td style="border: 1px solid black" class="tg-f4yw">Levelling the Ground<br>Lesson 1 (60 mins)<br></td>
-    <td style="border: 1px solid black" class="tg-zr06">&gt;This lesson aims to help students think critically about gender stereotypes that exist in our society in the contexts of career and family (e.g. males typically perceived as main breadwinners and females typically perceived as main caregivers in the family), and the impact of these stereotypes on individuals.
+    <td style="border: 1px solid black" class="tg-zr06">This lesson aims to help students think critically about gender stereotypes that exist in our society in the contexts of career and family (e.g. males typically perceived as main breadwinners and females typically perceived as main caregivers in the family), and the impact of these stereotypes on individuals.
 Students will learn to be aware of possible gender stereotypes that may affect one’s family and future decisions.
 They will also learn to reframe their perspectives and not judge others based on their own or others’ values and principles, with regard to gender stereotypes.</td>
-    <td style="border: 1px solid black" class="tg-ktyi">&gt;- understand that the value of a person is not tied to one’s gender and not conforming to gender stereotypes does not negate one’s gender identity<br><br>- understand what gender stereotypes comprise, e.g. notions of masculinity and femininity vary over time and space, and are shaped by societal expectations<br><br>- know that imposing gender stereotypes on oneself and others can limit one’s experiences, cause harm to the self-esteem of oneself and others and should be avoided</td>
+    <td style="border: 1px solid black" class="tg-ktyi">- understand that the value of a person is not tied to one’s gender and not conforming to gender stereotypes does not negate one’s gender identity<br><br>- understand what gender stereotypes comprise, e.g. notions of masculinity and femininity vary over time and space, and are shaped by societal expectations<br><br>- know that imposing gender stereotypes on oneself and others can limit one’s experiences, cause harm to the self-esteem of oneself and others and should be avoided</td>
-    <td style="border: 1px solid black" class="tg-f4yw">&gt;Term 2</td>
+    <td style="border: 1px solid black" class="tg-f4yw">Term 2</td>
   </tr>
   <tr>
-    <td style="border: 1px solid black" class="tg-f4yw">&gt;When Love Hurts<br>Lesson 2<br>(60 mins)</td>
+    <td style="border: 1px solid black" class="tg-f4yw">When Love Hurts<br>Lesson 2<br>(60 mins)</td>
-    <td style="border: 1px solid black" class="tg-zr06">&gt;This lesson aims to help students recognise unhealthy relationships and build their help-seeking skills.
+    <td style="border: 1px solid black" class="tg-zr06">This lesson aims to help students recognise unhealthy relationships and build their help-seeking skills.
 Students will learn to identify potential signs of an unhealthy relationship and recognise the different forms of dating violence.
 They will get to understand why dating violence occurs, why victims often feel “trapped” in such unhealthy relationships, and how one can get out of such a relationship safely.
 Students will learn when, where and how to seek help from trusted adults (e.g. family, teachers, school counsellors) in the supportive environment that they have if they or their friends are involved in an unhealthy relationship.</td>
-    <td style="border: 1px solid black" class="tg-ktyi">&gt;- know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support<br><br>- recognise emotions caused by traumatic situations, e.g. bullying, abuse and dating violence, and understand the physiological and psychological, social impact on victims<br><br>- understand that we need moral courage and wisdom to recognise and end relationships that are unhealthy and cause harm to our mental and emotional well-being<br><br>- understand the importance of ensuring that non-verbal messages match with verbal ones, when communicating personal and emotional boundaries in a relationship</td>
+    <td style="border: 1px solid black" class="tg-ktyi">- know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support<br><br>- recognise emotions caused by traumatic situations, e.g. bullying, abuse and dating violence, and understand the physiological and psychological, social impact on victims<br><br>- understand that we need moral courage and wisdom to recognise and end relationships that are unhealthy and cause harm to our mental and emotional well-being<br><br>- understand the importance of ensuring that non-verbal messages match with verbal ones, when communicating personal and emotional boundaries in a relationship</td>
-    <td style="border: 1px solid black" class="tg-f4yw">&gt;Term 2</td>
+    <td style="border: 1px solid black" class="tg-f4yw">Term 2</td>
   </tr>
   <tr>
-    <td style="border: 1px solid black" class="tg-f4yw">&gt;For Better or For Worse<br>Lesson 3<br>(60 mins)</td>
+    <td style="border: 1px solid black" class="tg-f4yw">For Better or For Worse<br>Lesson 3<br>(60 mins)</td>
-    <td style="border: 1px solid black" class="tg-zr06">&gt;This lesson focuses on building a positive relationship with one’s partner in a marriage.
+    <td style="border: 1px solid black" class="tg-zr06">This lesson focuses on building a positive relationship with one’s partner in a marriage.
 Students will understand that while a marriage, defined in Singapore as a union between a man and a woman, requires mutual commitment and effort like the other relationships in their lives, what sets a marriage apart is its lifelong commitment.
 Students will learn that what really matters to sustain and maintain a long-term romantic relationship leading to marriage is understanding the other person’s perspective and effectively communicating with each other.</td>
-    <td style="border: 1px solid black" class="tg-ktyi">&gt;- know that long-term romantic relationships leading to marriage involve understanding oneself and others in the intellectual, emotional, social and moral dimensions<br><br>- know that marriage entails a union between a man and a woman based on love, trust, commitment, and requires mutual effort<br><br>- understand that conflicts are normal in any relationship, including marriage, and the way in which a couple handles conflict is critical to the success of their marriage</td>
+    <td style="border: 1px solid black" class="tg-ktyi">- know that long-term romantic relationships leading to marriage involve understanding oneself and others in the intellectual, emotional, social and moral dimensions<br><br>- know that marriage entails a union between a man and a woman based on love, trust, commitment, and requires mutual effort<br><br>- understand that conflicts are normal in any relationship, including marriage, and the way in which a couple handles conflict is critical to the success of their marriage</td>
-    <td style="border: 1px solid black" class="tg-f4yw">&gt;Term 2</td>
+    <td style="border: 1px solid black" class="tg-f4yw">Term 2</td>
   </tr>
   <tr>
-    <td style="border: 1px solid black" class="tg-f4yw">&gt;There’s Always More to a Story<br>Lesson 4<br>(60 mins)</td>
+    <td style="border: 1px solid black" class="tg-f4yw">There’s Always More to a Story<br>Lesson 4<br>(60 mins)</td>
-    <td style="border: 1px solid black" class="tg-zr06">&gt;In this lesson, students will revisit the impact of pornography and deepen their understanding on its impact on relationships.
+    <td style="border: 1px solid black" class="tg-zr06">In this lesson, students will revisit the impact of pornography and deepen their understanding on its impact on relationships.
 Students will also learn about revenge pornography, including its definition and legal provisions.
 They will also learn that they can turn to trusted adults for help in setting boundaries and overcoming difficulties in making sound decisions, to prevent themselves from encountering danger.</td>
-    <td style="border: 1px solid black" class="tg-ktyi">&gt;- understand that we strengthen our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</td>
+    <td style="border: 1px solid black" class="tg-ktyi">- understand that we strengthen our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</td>
-    <td style="border: 1px solid black" class="tg-f4yw">&gt;Term 2</td>
+    <td style="border: 1px solid black" class="tg-f4yw">Term 2</td>
   </tr>
 </tbody>
 </table>